eggjs/egg-socket.io/README.md

 ### Session

 The session is supported by `egg-socket.io`.
-It behaviour just like the normal HTTP session.
+It's behaviour just like the normal HTTP session.

 Session creates or check just happens at the handshake period.
-Session can be accessed by `ctx.session` in packetMiddleware and controller, but it's only created at the at the handshake period.
+Session can be accessed by `ctx.session` in packetMiddleware and controller, but it's only created at the handshake period.

 The feature is powered by [egg-session](https://github.com/eggjs/egg-session), make sure it has been enabled.

 ## Cluster

-If your Socket.IO service is powered by mutil server, you must think about cluster solution.It can't work without cluster like broadcast ,rooms and so on.
+If your Socket.IO service is powered by mutil server, you must think about cluster solution.
+It can't work without cluster like broadcast, rooms and so on.

-It's very easy to implement sharing source and event dispatch with with [socket.io-redis](https://github.com/socketio/socket.io-redis) built in.
+It's very easy to implement sharing source and event dispatch with [socket.io-redis](https://github.com/socketio/socket.io-redis) built in.

 config at `config/config.${env}.js` ：